aws/amazon-documentdb-jdbc-driver/README.md

 The sampling behavior can be modified using connection string or datasource options.

 - `scanMethod=<option>`
-  - `natural` - (default) The sample documents are returned in _natural forward_ order.
+  - `random` - (default) The sample documents are returned in _random_ order.
-  - `naturalReverse` - The sample documents are returned in _natural reverse_ order.
+  - `idForward` - The sample documents are returned in order of id.
-  - `random` - The sample documents are returned in _random_ order.
+  - `idReverse` - The sample documents are returned in reverse order of id.
   - `all` - Sample all the documents in the collection.
 - `scanLimit=<n>` - The number of documents to sample.
 The value must be a positive integer.
   The default value is `1000`.
 If `scanMethod` is set to `all`, this option is ignored.